Simon-Bruno/omen-frontend/README.md

 # Omen - eCommerce UX Co-Pilot

-This is the Omen project, an eCommerce UX Co-Pilot powered by AI.
+This is the Omen project, an eCommerce UX Co-Pilot.

 ## Getting Started